Meet Our Team

 Located in Biloxi and Forest, our team works to provide necessary services to underserved migrant communities.

 Michael Ann Galliano Oropeza is a native of Clinton Mississippi.
 She earned a bachelor’s degree from the University of Southern Mississippi.
-Prior to joining El Pueblo, she has worked for private law firms in the Jackon, Mississippi area and in Pittsburgh, PA focusing on immigration work.
+Prior to joining El Pueblo, she worked for private law firms in the Jackon, Mississippi area and in Pittsburgh, PA focusing on immigration work.
 In addition, she served as a Director and Divisional Director at Catholic Charities overseeing the immigration program and advocating for immigrant rights.
 She also worked as a legal support analyst at the ACLU addressing civil rights issues including immigration rights.
+Michael is accredited to practice as an immigration paralegal by the Board of Immigration Appeals (BIA) of the U.S. Department of Justice.

 Michael Ann also serves on the Mississippi Advisory Committee to the United States Commission on Civil Rights and she serves on the UMMC Institute for the Elimination of Health Disparities Community Advisory Board.